-Pat Beemer enters his second season as the University of La Verne men's and women's water polo coach.
+Pat Beemer began his tenure as University of La Verne men's and women's water polo coach in 2017.

 In his first year with the Leopards, Beemer guided three All-SCIAC players including SCIAC Newcomer of the Year Jassmine Kezman.
 Under his tutelage, Kezman was also named First Team ACWPC All-American, Rey Julian Castillo earned Second Team ACWPC All-American, both Jasmine Bustamante and Shelby Garcia garnered All-American honorable mentions.